 Verification of Receipt of Materials

 Please do not contact the department to ask if your materials have been received.
-Applicants will be contacted directly by email if the admissions committee is missing information that they need to make a decision.
+You will be able to access your checklist in your myUH account to make certain all required materials have been uploaded and/or recieved.